Feasts of the Lord.

 The Holy Spirit impregnates Mary.
 She now has the Word of God, eternal life and the light of men dwelling in the darkness of her womb.
 As it is written: In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came into being by Him, and apart from Him nothing came into being that has come into being.
 In Him was life, and the life was the light of men.
 And the light shines in the darkness, and the darkness did not comprehend it.
 (John 1:1-5)

 "Future Prophetic Fulfillment" of the Feast of Lots: will be fulfilled at the unveiling of the worker of lawlessness who will erect an image of himself in the Temple, during what has been prophesied as the "Abomination of Desolation" ("So when you see the abomination of desolation spoken of by the prophet Daniel, standing in the holy place (let the reader understand" - Dan 7:25, 9:26-27, 11:3, Matt 24:15-28, 2 Thess 2:4, Rev 11:7, 13:5-6).
-And like Hamon in the in the story of Esther, the Anti-christ's plan is to destroy God's people, either by persuasion ("The coming of the lawless one is by the activity of Satan with all power and false signs and wonders, and with all wicked deception," 2 Thess 2:9-12) or persecution ("For then there will be great tribulation, such as has not been from the beginning of the world until now, no, and never will be," Matt 24:21).
+And this, at an Appointed Time, as Jesus instructed, "Pray that your flight may not be in winter or on a Sabbath," Matt 24:20, which describes a specific time, during a curtain Feast/Appointed Time, the Feast of Purim, "the Jews firmly obligated themselves and their offspring and all who joined them, that without fail they would keep two days (Adar 14 and 15 - v.
+21) according to what was written and at the time Appointed every year, that these days should be remembered and kept throughout every generation, in every clan, province, and city, and that these days of Purim should never fall into disuse among the Jews, nor should the commemoration of these days cease among their descendants," Esther 9:27-28, which falls exactly 30 days before the Feast of Passover, but even more significantly, falls most years, at the beginning of Spring, "not in winter or on a Sabbath".
+And like Hamon in the story of Esther, the Anti-christ's plan is to destroy God's people, either by deception ("The coming of the lawless one is by the activity of Satan with all power and false signs and wonders, and with all wicked deception," 2 Thess 2:9-12) or persecution ("For then there will be great tribulation, such as has not been from the beginning of the world until now, no, and never will be," Matt 24:21).

 One of the most joyous of all the Biblical festivals, Purim (Festival of Lots), celebrations the exemplary leadership and bravery of Hadassah (Esther), a Jewish girl who rose to become ancient Persia's Queen Esther.
 As the queen, Esther risked death to uncover and overturn a plot to murder the Jewish People in Persia.
 Purim is a “Celebration of Forgetting” – forgetting our enemy’s plan for our destruction and our remembering God’s plan for his destruction instead – VICTORY OVER DEATH (“blot out the memory of Amalek,” Ex 17:14, “you shall blot out the memory of Amalek,” Deut 25:19).
 Haman, the villain who wickedly plots to destroy the Jewish People, was a descendant of Agag, the king of the Amalekites, representing pure evil or those who have “given themselves over” to the dark side of impurity.
 Indeed, the name Amalek symbolically is an eye, meaning “doubt” and “haughty”, therefore represents “the evil eye of doubt”, understood in this way, Amalek represents spiritual blindness acting arrogantly in the world, and therefore the Lord vowed perpetual warfare against Amalek” (Ex 17:16).
 Concerning this verse, it suggests that God’s rule will be incomplete until the powers of darkness are totally wiped off the face of the earth (by the hand of Jesus our Lord; see Rev 19-20).
 Amalek embodies the principle of, the lack of the fear of God, and therefore represents the power of darkness and evil in the world.